wp-plugins/woocommerce-predictive-search/readme.txt

 == Upgrade Notice ==

+= 2.1.8 =
+Upgrade now for a Complete admin dashboard UI overhaul and comprehensive code WP_DEBUG.

 = 2.1.6 =
 Install this upgrade for a futher reduction in memory used by each search that is performed.